sympodius/haiverin.scot/content/tech/thousand-year-org-vampire/index.md

 Isn't this a delightful way to code up our ideas?
 We take a top down approach, and code as we go, trusting that the finer details will be dealt with later when we get around to it.

 At this point, I'd say we're leaving the realm of code blocks that the user will call directly.
-Therefore, let's put theses machine-called functions somewhere else.
+Therefore, let's put these machine-called functions somewhere else.
 I've chosen to put them under a heading called *Worker Functions* so that they'll be kept out of the way when I'm playing the game.
 Before we leave to look at those functions, there really is only one other house keeping function that I think the user might run, so let's quickly add that in now:

 ```emacs-lisp {linenos=inline style=dracula}
 #+name: reset-used-prompts